 - Now, you have to layout the wires in the correct color order – A or B. Place the cable between your thumb and index finger, so only the wires are visible.
 Put the wires in the order you need.

 - While still holding the cable with the wires in the correct order, cut the length of the wires down to 13 mm.

 - With your other hand hold the RJ45 connector so the pin numbers align with the respective wires.
 Make sure that you hold the RJ45 connector the right way, so the pin numbers are aligned correct.

 - Insert the wires slowly into the RJ45 connector.
 Each wire should find its own track leading it to the pin.
 This can be a tricky step and you might need to repeat step 2 and 3.

 - Make sure that each wire is at the correct pin number.

 - Press the cable into the RJ45 connector until all the wires are visible at the front of the connector.

-- Place to RJ45 connector in the RJ45 plug on your crimp tool.
+- Place the RJ45 connector in the RJ45 plug on your crimp tool.
 When you are sure that the connector is connected, press the crimp tool.
 Make sure to press all the way down.

 - At last, make a visual inspection to see if the wires are connected and in the right order.
 You should also pull slightly in the connector, to see if the cable has been secured.

 Remember, it can be tricky in the beginning, especially with the thick wires.
-But practice makes better, and eventually you will even start to enjoy making Ethernet cables.
+But practice makes better, and eventually, you will even start to enjoy making Ethernet cables.